Justin talks to Robbo from Bendigo’s GOLD FM about Hearth

 Erin is a globally recognised behaviour analyst who is a Board-Certified Behaviour Analyst (BCBA) and Senior Lecturer at Monash University.
 Erin is passionate about the science of human behaviour, learning, language, and cognition (why we do what we do!).

-Erin’s primary research interests involve the exploration of strategies for building the capacity of the workforce to better support individuals with additional needs (especially children and young people with
+Erin’s primary research interests involve the exploration of strategies for building the capacity of the workforce to better support individuals with additional needs (especially children and young people with behaviours of concern, who are most at risk for exclusion and social isolation).

 Erin is particularly interested in knowledge translation research.
 For Erin, knowledge translation involves working collaboratively with professionals, educators, parents, and individuals to exchange information about what works, and what we need to do better to solve socially important problems.